 The PhD studies in both Cultural Anthropology and Ethnology at Uppsala University is part of the activities supported by the Faculty of Arts.
 The Faculty Board allocates the economic resources to different disciplines and research areas.

-The PhD programs in cultural anthropology and ethnology are detailed in the department’s PhD handbook.
+The PhD programs in cultural anthropology and ethnology are detailed in the department’s PhD handbook (pdf. rev. autumn 2021).
 In here, the general syllabuses in cultural anthropology (appendix 1) and ethnology (appendix 2, in Swedish only) list, among other things, requirements, eligibility, and mandatory course work.
-Read the PhD handbook (January 2020 version).

 For more information on research education, please contact the Director of Studies, 3rd Cycle.